WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/plugins-background.md

 The primary means of extending WordPress is the plugin.
 The WordPress [Plugin Basics](https://developer.wordpress.org/plugins/the-basics/) documentation provides details on building a plugin.

 The quickest way to start is to create a new directory in `wp-content/plugins/` to contain your plugin code.
-For this example, you can call it `myguten-plugin`.
+For this example, call it `myguten-plugin`.

-Inside of this new directory, create a file called `myguten-plugin.php`.
+Inside this new directory, create a file called `myguten-plugin.php`.
 This is the server-side code that runs when your plugin is active.

 For now, add the following code in the file: